Malini Awasthi

-Malini Awasthi (born 15 October 1966) is an Indian singer, more commonly referred to as Folk Queen of India.
-Having been trained classically, she is equally adept in various forms of Hindustani music like vintage Dadra Thumri Kajri Chaiti etc. Her knowledge of music finds a reflection in her renditions of Ghazals and Sufiyaana Kalaams too.
+Malini Awasthi (born 15 October 1966) is an Indian singer, who has been called the Folk Queen of India.
+Having been trained classically, she is equally adept in various forms of Hindustani music like vintage Dadra, Thumri, Kajri Chaiti, etc. Her knowledge of music finds a reflection in her renditions of Ghazals and Sufiyaana Kalaam too.
 A Ganda-baandh disciple of Padma Vibhushan Vidushi Girija Devi, she is a connoisseur of 'Chaumukhi gayan' of Benares Gharana.
 She commands equally over multiple dialects and languages like Awadhi, Bhojpuri, Bundeli, and Braj.